 The Sixth Form Mentoring Team

-Miss Tinsley and Miss Sims
+Miss Tinsley and Miss Canning

 The mentoring team works alongside sixth form students who are looking for guidance, advice and a safe space to feel heard and talk through challenging situations.
 There are no judgements, conversations can be varied and unfiltered.